200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-FirstStepsAdventuringWorkshop.md

 Who they are.
 Who and what matters to them.
 If and what they would die for.
-Everyone then ask questions, always starting with “What would [character] do if...”.
+Everyone then ask questions, always starting with â€œWhat would [character] do if...â€.

 I See
 Choose a character.
-Every player will imagine something that they could see the character doing.
-“I see Degu stuffing himself when he has the opportunity.”
-The player of the character in question can answer with.
+Every player will imagine something that they could see the character doing. â€œI see Degu stuffing himself when he has the opportunity.â€ The player of the character in question can answer with. â€œI see that.â€
-“I see that.”
 Or
-“I do not see that.”
+â€œI do not see that.â€
 They and may afterwards build on the description.

 Quoth!
-Bid each player rise, one at a time, assume a pose their character would, and say a phrase that sums them up.
-“Thanks for the meal, and do you want to be freed from the burden of will?”
-Cheering or applause as an answer is recommended.
+Bid each player rise, one at a time, assume a pose their character would, and say a phrase that sums them up. â€œThanks for the meal, and do you want to be freed from the burden of will?â€ Cheering or applause as an answer is recommended.

 Boon bonds
 Say why you travel with another character.
-They answer as in “I see”.
+They answer as in â€œI seeâ€.
 Afterwards they build on the reason why your character travels with them.
 Repeat until everyone has reasons to travel together.

 Now you are boon companions.
 Begin playing your game.